web3-storage/dealer/docs/architecture.md

   aggregate: PieceCID
   // identifier of the storefront `did:web:web3.storage`
   storefront: string
-  // key of the offer stored in `offer-store`
+  // encoded URI with location of the offer, e.g. 's3://${bucket}/${key}'
   offer: string
   // known status of the deal (a secondary index)
+  // Note: DynamoDB does not allow usage of status keyword
   stat: DealStatus
 }